tomis9/cookbook/content/airflow.md

 ---

 <center>
-# This is not a proper blog post yet, only my notes.
+# This is not a proper blog post yet, just my notes.

 airflow (TODO)
 </center>